phac-nml/pipeline-standards/README.md

 * [ ] *[Use nf-core git branches](https://nf-co.re/docs/contributing/guidelines/requirements/git_branches): Use master, dev and TEMPLATE.*
    * *Note: Please use `main` instead of `master`.*

-### 1.2.2.
+## 1.3.
 Requirements for integrating with IRIDA Next

-The following is requirements for integrating a pipeline with IRIDA Next.
+Whether the pipeline you develop is intended to be contributed to nf-core or not, the following are additional requirements for integrating a pipeline with IRIDA Next.
 These may overlap with existing nf-core and Nextflow standards.

 * [ ] [Input data using samplesheet and schema](#input): Please use a CSV samplesheet for referencing input data, where the structure of the CSV file is described in an `assets/schema_input.json` file.
 The JSON schema file will be used to render an interface in IRIDA Next for selecting and sending input data to be executed by a pipeline.
 * [ ] [Parameters described in nextflow.config and nextflow_schema.json](#parameters): Please describe parameters for the pipeline in the `nextflow.config` and `nextflow_schema.json` file.
 The JSON schema file will be used by IRIDA Next to render an interface for selecting parameters to pass to the pipeline.